Afghan rampage prompts PTSD debate in US military town

 But it is claimed that cases of PTSD were not just being overlooked - they may actually have been deliberately downplayed.

 At the base's Madigan Army Medical Center, an investigation is currently under way into allegations that the diagnoses of hundreds of soldiers suffering from PTSD may have been altered to lesser conditions in order to save on disability costs paid by the army.

 Seattle-based mental health therapist and PTSD counsellor Reid Stell says: "A PTSD diagnosis never goes away.
-To say you're cured… that would be overly optimistic."'War is trauma'
+To say you're cured… that would be overly optimistic."

 As to whether Sgt Robert Bales could have had his diagnosis altered in such a way, a US military spokeswoman told the BBC in a statement that they keep service members' health information private and do not comment on medical records.